xarray-contrib/xarray-simlab/doc/run_model.rst

 Time-varying input values
 -------------------------

-All model inputs accept as values arrays which have a dimension that corresponds to the master clock.
+All model inputs accept arrays which have a dimension that corresponds to the master clock.

 The example below is based on the last example above, but instead of being fixed, the flux of :math:`u` at the source point decreases over